Phineas and Ferb Get Busted!: Plot

 Phineas and Ferb rebuild their mother's station wagon into a flying car, called the "Flying Car of the Future, Today", and build a giant tower.
 Candace shows Linda (this time successful), who is furious, and Phineas confesses that they've been doing similar things all summer, as Linda apologizes to Candace for not believing her.
 Lawrence goes outside and sees the tower and Linda asks Lawrence if he knows about what the boys did and he denies it.
 Candace suggests several different punishments to the boys and Lawrence reluctantly agrees.
 The tower collapses, destroying part of the house.
 Linda and Lawrence send the boys to the "Smile Away Reformatory School" run by a drill sergeant, unaware that it is a prison where kids are brainwashed to remove their creativity.

 Candace enjoys fun activities with Stacy and Jeremy, but after a few days is bored and haunted by the sad consequences of busting Phineas and Ferb, realizing that she loves her brothers for their genius skills.
-She and Jeremy take the flying car to save her brothers, disguised as reporter Morty Williams and his cameraman.
+She and Jeremy take the flying car to save her brothers, but damaged it while on the way.
+After several failed attempts to get into the school, they disguised themselves as reporter Morty Williams and his cameraman, which fools the Sergeant, allowing them to get into the school.
 Linda and Lawrence at the same time, conclude that the severity of their punishment was worse than it should've been, and they make the decision to have the boys taken out of the reform school.
-They choose to get to the school by means of the flying car but are impeded when they discover that it's gone.
-Once Jeremy and Candace get into the school, she secretly tells Phineas and Ferb to escape with them.
+Once Jeremy and Candace get into the school, they escape with Phineas and Ferb.